WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

 The key takeaway is this: consistent hashing allows you to overcome the "celebrity" load problem.
 The consistent hashing mechanisms are used in various systems, not only databases or load balancers (Discord uses consistent hashing too).

 ## Chapter 6: Design a key-value store

+- A single-server vs distributed key-value store

+  - Storing frequently accessed data in memory, rest on disc

+- In distributed environment, the CAP theorem becomes essential.

+  - CA systems are not really practical since network failures are common thing in a real world.
+  - CP systems sacrifice availability.
+  - AP systems sacrifice consistency.
+I think these are the most common.

+- The key is to fit either CA or CP systems into your use-case.
+Author presents an example of a banking system where CP systems are preferred.

+- For data partitioning, one might use the consistent hashing (hash ring with virtual nodes) technique.

+- Three modes of consistency.

+  - Strong consistency: you always get the latest results when reading.

+  - Eventual consistency: given enough time, you will get the latest results when reading.

+  - Weak consistency: you might not see the latest results at all.

+- Eventual and weak consistency forces the system to implement some kind of versioning scheme for concurrent writes (the strong consistency model rejects concurrent writes).

+- Author showcases how to resolve conflicts using _vendor clocks_ (apparently this mechanism is implemented inside DynamoDB).
+Quite fascinating.

+TODO: handling failures and such